Raise your hand if you thought the only profitable course idea is to teach others how to make money blogging…

 You can also ask your audience members, your email subscribers, or those who took your survey if you can speak directly with them.
 As a bonus, interviews also help you create your online course outline, so you’ll understand what content to include within your course.

 Interviews tend to be time-intensive, and in the past, I’ve seen course creators offer their course for free (or at a discounted rate) to interviewees.

 What better way to simultaneously grow your email list and conduct customer research?
 By offering a workshop or webinar, you can teach a free mini-course and gauge the interest based on those who attend.

-Let’s take your newly-found online course topic from idea to reality in 2021!
+Let’s take your newly-found online course topic from idea to reality!
 There are different online course platforms to sell your course, including ours (ConvertKit Commerce)!